 - Cut the numerator (monthly debt service obligations)

 - Boost the denominator (monthly income from all sources)

 Reducing the amount of money you owe every month is the first way to lower your debt to income ratio, and improve your chances for a personal loan approval.
 You could be able to accomplish this by quickly adjusting the terms of your request, by moving money around in your accounts, or by working with a settlement company.

 Do you qualify for debt relief?
 If you unable to stay current and owe more than $10,000 in unsecured obligations (credit cards and medical bills), you may want to explore whether a settlement program is the best way to reduce your monthly obligations.

 People in delinquency with a DTI that is too high rarely qualify for a new loan.
 However, being behind on payments actually speeds the settlement process along.
 Creditors fear to lose the entire balance and are more willing to negotiate once you have funded the escrow account.

 Lengthen Payment Terms

 Longer-term loans have lower monthly payments.
-If you have a good credit score, you can lower your requested monthly payments by increasing the repayment terms.
-A consolidation request with a one-year repayment schedule has much larger monthly payments than one with a five-year schedule.
-Lenders consider your projected percentage based, in part, upon the size of new monthly payments.
+If you have a good credit score, you can reduce your projected periodic installments by lengthening the repayment terms.
+A loan with a five-year repayment term is more affordable than one with a one-year schedule.

 Copyright: carlotoffolo / 123RF Stock Photo